Alex in ’63 Availability in calgary

 Alex in ’63 – a novel

-Alex in ’63 is my first novel, and I look forward to sharing it with readers who have “ever been thirteen”.
-It is very much a Calgary-based story, so some readers will recognize familiar landscapes and events.
+Alex in ’63 is my first novel, and I am enjoying putting it in the hands of readers who have “ever been thirteen”.
+It is a Calgary-based story, so many people will recognize familiar landscapes in Alex’s world: Mewata Stadium, McMahon Stadium, Georges P. Vanier Junior High, Crescent Heights High School, and North Hill communities including Winston Heights, Mountview, Tuxedo Park, Highland Park, and Crescent Heights.

-If you are interested in ordering a copy, please send an email or phone me.
+If you are interested in ordering a copy ($15, softcover), please send an email or phone me.
 Free delivery in Calgary.

 About Alex in ’63: